NicholasRBowers/Self-Processing-Forms/README.md

 Security Consideration
 ----------------------
 Some people put their backend PHP files outside of the webroot.
-This is not necessary if the PHP form doesn't handle any sensitive/encrypted information.
-Plus, it's open source, and on the web, so it's not like they can't look at the base files anyways.
+This is not necessary if the PHP form doesn't handle or contain any sensitive/encrypted information.
+If sensitive information must be handled, place this information in a different PHP file outside of the webroot, and include the contents within the contact-form.php file.

 Changelog
 --------
 ***Recent changes***
-*Restructured file to make configuration more clear.
+* Restructured file to make configuration more clear.
-*Made script more adaptable, able to handle any number of forms.
+* Made script more adaptable, able to handle any number of forms.
-*Able to specify which form fields are required when declared.
+* Able to specify which form fields are required when declared.
-*Dynamic form construction based on configured forms within the script.
+* Dynamic form construction based on configured forms within the script.
-*Code cleanup.
+* Code cleanup.
-*Exhaustive commenting.
+* Exhaustive commenting.

 **Development released October 17, 2012**
-*Initial release
+* Initial release